anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 For more information on creating billing accounts, see [Create, modify, or close your Cloud Billing account](https://cloud.google.com/billing/docs/how-to/manage-billing-account#create_a_new_billing_account).

-### 4 - Link Terra to each Google Billing Account created
+### 4 - Link Terra to your Google Billing Accounts

 _PI or Account Administrator_